stevenvi/population-service/README.md

 ### Load Tests
 Again, a proper load testing suite would be more appropriate for this sort of thing, and a simple contrived load test is provided in the `test/load` directory.
 This can be run with `npm run load-test`.
 Note that this requires an instance of the server to already be running on the same host.

+Results will be skewed based on how data is cached.
+This is not a definitive performance measurement.

 Some results from load testing on different platforms:
 | CPU | OS | Read Rate | Write Rate | Mixed Rate |
 |-----|----|-----------|------------|------------|